tlswg/tls13-spec/draft-ietf-tls-tls13.md

 resumption master secret
-: a secret shared between the client and server that can be used as a PSK in future connections.
+: a secret shared between the client and server that can be used as a pre-shared symmetric key (PSK) in future connections.
 {:br }

 These items are then used to create security parameters for use by the record